Decoding Subjectivity in Coding Test Grading: How to Ensure Fair Assessments

 Whether you choose manual or automatic code review, you should ensure the tool you’re using offers best of both.
 Automatic grading can give you quick and easy access to key insights into the candidate’s performance and abilities.
 On the other hand, manual grading provides a well-controlled assignment process, grading process, and reviewer evaluation process so subjectivity is minimized as much as possible.

 Ready to try a superior coding test website like Codeaid?
-Check out our detailed coding tests and robust grading features.
+Check out our detailed coding tests and our latest AI Interviewer features

 Related Blogs